BSG Chemie Leipzig (1950)

 BSG Chemie Leipzig was a German football club from the Leutzsch district of Leipzig, Saxony.
 The prewar identity of the club is rooted in the establishment of Britannia Leipzig in 1899 and its successor TuRa Leipzig.
-During the socialist era the traditions of the club were continued in the East German teams BSG Chemie Leipzig and SC Lokomotive Leipzig before the emergence of FC Sachsen Leipzig following German reunification, which continued the clubs traditions.
+During the socialist era, the traditions of the club were continued in the East German teams BSG Chemie Leipzig and SC Lokomotive Leipzig before the emergence of FC Sachsen Leipzig following German reunification, which continued the clubs traditions.

 History

 Predecessor sides

-After World War I, a 1919 merger between Britannia Leipzig and FC Hertha 05 Leipzig (FC Hohenzollern 1905 Leipzig from 1905–18) created Leipziger Sportverein 1899.
+After World War I, a 1919 merger between Britannia Leipzig and FC Hertha 05 Leipzig (FC Hohenzollern 1905 Leipzig from 1905 to 1918) created Leipziger Sportverein 1899.
 Only Britannia was of any note competitively, playing in senior level city competition from 1908 to 1910.
 The club re-emerged there in 1922 as SV 1899, but finished at the bottom of the table the next season.
 Predecessor Sportverein für Turnen- und Rasensport Leipzig was formed in 1932 and six years later, in 1938, joined with 1899 to create Turn und Rasensportverein 1899 Leipzig.

 German football was reorganized in 1933 by Nazi Germany into 16 premier divisions.
 Newcomer SV TuRa 32 joined the top flight Gauliga Sachsen in 1936 and following its merger with SV 1899 in November 1938, continued in the top flight as SV TuRa 1899.
 The team escaped relegation in 1939 only because of the restructuring of the Gauliga Sachsen into two divisions.
 In 1940, the club made its only appearance in play for the Tschammerpokal, predecessor to the modern-day DFB-Pokal (German Cup), and was put out in the second qualifying round.
-By 1942 the club's continued lacklustre performance saw them in last place and relegated from the top flight.
+By 1942, the club's continued lacklustre performance saw them in last place and relegated from the top flight.
 They earned a return in 1943, but World War II made play untenable and the Gauliga Sachsen broke up into a number of small local city-based leagues.
 TuRa merged with Sportvereinigung Leipzig to briefly form the wartime side Kriegspielgemeinschaft TuRa/SpVgg Leipzig.